opendatainsights/Transport-Connectivity-Inequality/README.md

 **Primary:** Local Authorities, Combined Authorities, Department for Transport, NHS Integrated Care Boards, Office for Health Improvement and Disparities (OHID), Active Travel England

-**Secondary:** Transport NGOs (Sustrans, Transport for All, Campaign for Better Transport), disability organisations (Disability Rights UK, Wheels for Wellbeing), think tanks (IPPR, Resolution Foundation, Joseph Rowntree Foundation), Parliamentary Transport Committee
+**Secondary:** Sustrans, Transport for All, Campaign for Better Transport, Disability Rights UK, Wheels for Wellbeing, IPPR, Resolution Foundation, Joseph Rowntree Foundation, Parliamentary Transport Committee

 ---

 ## Project Status

-> 🚧 **Under active development**
+> 🚧 Under active development

 - [ ] Data acquisition and harmonisation
 - [ ] Master LSOA dataset construction
 - [ ] Derived indices and national inequality analysis
 - [ ] LAD and Regional aggregation
 - [ ] Dashboard development
-- [ ] Policy brief drafting
+- [ ] Policy brief
-- [ ] Publication and dissemination
+- [ ] Publication

 ---

 ## Reproducibility

-All analysis code, data processing steps, and methodology documentation will be published in this repository.
+All code, data processing steps, and methodology documentation will be published in this repository.
 Raw data sources are publicly available from the links above.
 The project is designed to be fully reproducible by any analyst with access to R or Python and the listed open datasets.

 ---